 Create engaging forms with logic jumps or gamify aspects of your qualification process.
 This opens up the opportunity to push visitors to a dedicated page following their seemingly 'personalised' interaction.

-Check out Property Hub’s homepage hero - visitors are immediately engaged with a short quiz.
-3 simple questions gauge the visitor's property goals, then direct them to the most relevant page of the website.
-A sterling tactic to reduce bounce rate without even needing to scroll!
-Notice how this is all above the fold:
+Check out Property Hub’s old homepage hero - visitors were immediately engaged with a short quiz; 3 simple questions gauge the visitor's property goals, then direct them to the most relevant page of the website.

 4. Use an exit intent popup